CSC207-UofT/course-project-trackr/phase2/design_document.md

 That would also be a violation of the single responsibility principle as the single view model would be responsible for managing multiple screens.

+### Use of Boundaries between Interface Adapters and Use cases

+One choice we made was to implement an interface between Interface Adapters and Use cases, specifically so the view models do not directly depend on the managers.
+This is not essential in clean architecture since the view models (interface adapters) are lower level than the managers (use cases) and having a direct dependency does not violate dependency inversion principle.
+However, we chose to add an interface anyway to reduce coupling which is a main goal of object-oriented programming as it allows tests, modifications, and extensions to be done easier.

 ## Adherence to Clean Architecture

 As for serialization, our group opted for a local SQLite Database through the Room persistence library.